Biology

 Raut, Samiksha, Associate Professor of Biology, 2012, B.S., M.S.
 (Nagpur), Ph.D.
 (UAB), General Biology, Microbiology, and STEM Education |

-Riddle, Nicole C., Associate Professor of Biology, 2012, B.S.
+Riddle, Nicole C., Professor of Biology, 2012, B.S.
 (University of Missouri), Ph.D.
-(Washington University in St. Louis), Epigenetics & Chromatin, Gene Regulation, and Drosophila as Model for Exercise Research |
+(Washington University in St. Louis), Epigenetics & Chromatin, Gene Regulation, Exercise and Aging |

 Sun, Liou Y., Associate Professor of Biology, 2015, B.S., M.D.
 (Southeast University); Ph.D.
 (Southern Illinois), Biology of Aging, Endocrinology, Obesity, Neurodegenerative Diseases |